Merge requests

 When you want to finish a conversation in a merge request, resolve a thread.

-The number of unresolved threads is shown in the top right corner of a merge request, like this: 7 unresolved threads.
+GitLab shows the number of unresolved threads in the top right corner of a merge request, like this: 7 unresolved threads.

 Move all unresolved threads in a merge request to an issue